drbenmorgan/Impressionist/README.md

 1. The [externals](externals) subdirectory holds CMake scripts to build packages unavailable through CVMFS/UPS:

-   - [Bayeux](https:github.com/SuperNEMO-DBD/Bayeux) for Detector Description, Event Generation, and Boost.Serialization readers for Raw/Simulated Data.
+   - [Bayeux](https://github.com/SuperNEMO-DBD/Bayeux) for Detector Description, Event Generation, and Boost.Serialization readers for Raw/Simulated Data.
+   - [GitCondDB](https://gitlab.cern.ch/LHCb/GitCondDB) for Conditions Database API.
+     - Also builds needed dependencies libssh2, libgit2 fmt, nlohmann-json, so are also available

+   Mocked CMake imported targets are provided for these so that linking behaves just as if `find_package(NAME)` had been used.
+However, in line with the non-installable nature of Impressionist, no export/refind is supported.

 We expect most of these to be resolved by FNAL's move to Spack/CetModules for distribution.